Tracing the Evolution of Organic / Sustainable Agriculture (TESA1980)

 NAL Call no: TX631 .S58 2001

-Other works by Petrini: Slow Food: The Case for Taste (2004); Slow Food Revolution: A New Culture for Eating and Living, with Gigi Padovani (2006); Slow Food Nation: A Blueprint for Changing the Way We Eat (2007).
+Other works by Petrini: Slow Food: The Case for Taste (2004); Slow Food Revolution: A New Culture for Eating and Living, with Gigi Padovani (2006); Slow Food Nation: Why Our Food Should Be Good, Clean, and Fair (2007).

 Annotation: The “slow food” movement, founded by Petrini in 1986, emphasizes regional food and home cooking that uses sustainably grown ingredients grown and harvested by fairly treated workers.
 The organization, which originated in Italy, has grown worldwide and now (2007) has more than 80,000 members.
 MVG